danbucholtz/tcp-madness/readme.md

 ## Why Two Services?

-Originally I implemented the server in Node.js and TypeScript, the tool I am most comfortable with.
-Once I had the server implemented and working correctly, I decided that I wanted to learn something new and dive into Golang.
-So I implemented the exact same service in Golang, as well as the same unit tests.
-Ultimately, it was a really good learning exercise and I'm very glad I did it.
+The goal was to compare and contrast performance of a highly concurrent network application in Go and Node.

 ## Building and Running the Go Server

 Execute the following commands to run the Go server.
 It's assumed `golang` is installed on the system.

 ```
-cd go // enter the go directory
+# enter the go directory
+cd go
-go build // compile the go binary
+# compile the binary
+go build
-./go // execute the go command
+# execute the binary
+./go
 ```

 The Go server is now up and running on `localhost:8080` and ready for messages.